L-Tyrosine for Weight Loss: Evaluating Its Effectiveness & Health Benefits

 Supplementing with tyrosine can cause increased catecholamine synthesis – especially in people who have lower levels of dopamine or whose levels are depleted by extreme stress.

 That means that when your levels of dopamine are depleted, supplementing with tyrosine may be helpful to boost focus, energy levels, and help respond to fight or flight.
-But should one take l-tyrosine for weight loss and how do you get enough naturally?
+However, should one take l-tyrosine for weight loss, and how do you get enough naturally, remains a question.

 Although our bodies can produce l-tyrosine, we need an essential amino acid called phenylalanine to do so.
 Luckily, phenylalanine can be found in food such as chicken, nuts, beans, milk, and cheese so supplementation is usually not necessary but in rare cases, some people can’t process phenylalanine so additional l-tyrosine supplementation may be recommended.

-L-tyrosine itself can also be found in many of the same protein heavy foods like cheddar cheese, which can be good for weight loss if used in moderation.
+L-tyrosine is naturally present in numerous protein-rich foods, including cheddar cheese which can aid in weight loss when consumed in moderation.
 Tyrosine’s name comes from the Greek “tyros” meaning “cheese”.
 Because of this, many people refer to it as the cheese protein.
 Due to the l-tyrosine and not wanting to give it up, people also wonder whether or not cheese is good for weight loss.

 With its health benefits clear, it’s no wonder that tyrosine has sparked the imagination of the diet and weight loss industry.

-Oddly enough, l-tyrosine alone does not burn fat, suppress appetite, or have many direct benefits, but combining it with other supplements has yielded fair results.
+Oddly enough, l-tyrosine alone does not burn fat, suppress appetite, or have many direct benefits, but combining it with other supplements has yielded fair results.1

-Another study found that a combination of capsaicin (found in peppers), catechins (compounds found in tea that help weight loss), caffeine, and tyrosine helped people lose more weight and keep it off
+Another study found that a combination of capsaicin (found in peppers), catechins (compounds found in tea that help weight loss), caffeine, and tyrosine helped people lose more weight and keep it off.3

 You may also consider taking folic acid, vitamin B6, and copper to improve the absorption of l-tyrosine.